YounghwanC/RJMCMC-algorithm/README.md

 ## Overview

 This project explores the application of the Reversible Jump Markov Chain Monte Carlo (RJMCMC) algorithm in the context of model selection for linear regression.
 RJMCMC is an extension of the traditional Markov Chain Monte Carlo (MCMC) methods, allowing for the exploration of models with varying dimensionality.
 This makes it particularly suitable for problems where the number of predictors in the model is unknown or needs to be determined from the data.
+For the full report, see the attached pdf.

 ## Key Features